When should furniture suppliers use AI images vs real photography? A practical decision framework based on product and buyer.

 The furniture industry hasn't settled on disclosure standards for AI imagery, but best practice is moving toward transparency.
 Consider simple labels: "Rendered preview," "Visualization," or "Shown with AI-generated background."

-This isn't just ethics—it's risk management.
+This isn't just ethicsâit's risk management.
 Buyers who feel misled have long memories.
 Clear expectations upfront prevent disputes later.

-AI imagery is a tool, not a replacement for photography.
-Use it where it adds value without compromising accuracy: configurations, contexts, and concepts.
+AI imagery isn't a wholesale replacement for photographyâbut for the work that scales, it's the workhorse.
+Use it where it adds value without compromising accuracy: high-volume catalogues, quotes and proposals, configurations, contexts, and concepts.
 Protect authenticity where it matters: hero shots, materials, and craftsmanship.

 The suppliers who get this balance right will move faster without sacrificing the trust that makes B2B relationships work.